See how well you suit this job in Career Planner.

 One of the main ways to enter the career of a clinical embryologist is through the NHS Scientist Training Programme (STP) .
 This is a graduate-level programme that requires a 2:1 or first class honours degree in a relevant science subject.
 The individual NHS organisations responsible for recruitment will determine which subjects are relevant but for clinical embryology they may include:

 The programme includes three years of workplace-based training, with specialisation in the last 18 months.
-Those wishing to go on to clinical embryology will usually specialise in cellular sciences, which include reproductive science.
+Those wishing to go on to clinical embryology will specialise in reproductive sciences.

 As a trainee, you will also undertake a specifically commissioned Masters degree in your area of specialisation.
 You will be employed by an NHS trust or health authority during your training and will receive a salary.

-There is an annual recruitment cycle for each year's intake to the STP but candidates should be aware that competition is very fierce.
-Check regularly on the NHS Careers website for details of the recruitment process opening.
+There is an annual recruitment cycle for each year's intake to the STP, which usually takes place in January.
+Candidates should be aware that competition is very fierce.
+Check regularly on the Health Careers website for details of the recruitment process opening.

-Entry may also be possible at a lower level through the NHS associate/assistant route, with relevant NVQs and/or foundation degree.
+Entry may also be possible at a lower level through the NHS associate or assistant route, with relevant NVQs or a foundation degree.
 However, to work up to the role of clinical embryologist, a relevant degree and the STP will still need to be completed.

 The NHS training programme enables clinical embryologists to go on to become registered with the Health & Care Professions Council (HCPC) .

 Scotland has a clinical scientist pre-registration training scheme which also develops competences necessary to meet the HPC requirements.
-Further information and details of posts can be found at NHS Education for Scotland: Clinical Scientists and New Scientist .
+Further information and details of posts can be found at:

 Candidates need to show evidence of the following: